The First Few Weeks: What to Expect in Postpartum Recovery

 Regardless of whether you had a vaginal delivery or a C-section, your body has gone through an intense experience.
 Here’s what you might expect:

-• Perineal or C-Section Healing 🛁 – If you had a vaginal birth, you may experience soreness or stitches from a tear or episiotomy.
-Ice packs, sitz baths, and perineal sprays can offer relief.
-C-section moms will need to take extra care of their incision, keeping it clean and avoiding heavy lifting.
+• Vaginal soreness or C-Section healing – If you had a vaginal birth, you may experience soreness or stitches from a tear or episiotomy.
+Ice packs, sitz baths, perineal sprays, and witch hazel pads can offer relief.
+C-section mamas: Be gentle with your incision.
+No lifting, no straining.
+Let your body lead.

 2. Emotional & Mental Health: The Fourth Trimester Rollercoaster 🎢